github/gh-gei/README.md

 Refer to the [official documentation](https://docs.github.com/en/migrations/using-github-enterprise-importer/migrating-repositories-with-github-enterprise-importer/migrating-repositories-from-bitbucket-server-to-github-enterprise-cloud) for more details.

+### Skipping GitHub status checks

+When the CLIs are launched, they check if GitHub has any ongoing incidents and will display a warning message if this is the case.
+However, if you wish to skip this check, you can do so by setting the `GEI_SKIP_STATUS_CHECK` environment variable to true.
+This will prevent the CLIs check for active incidents.

 ## Contributions

 See [Contributing](CONTRIBUTING.md) for more info on how to get involved.